 Federal National Pollutant Discharge Elimination System (NPDES) and State Disposal System (SDS) permits are issued to the larger feedlots in Minnesota for construction and operation.

 Permit applications.
 The MPCA is in the process of developing an online permit application system.
-The permit application form has been removed, anticipating that the online system becomes available in early 2021.
+The permit application form has been removed, anticipating that the online system becomes available in September 2021.

 If activities at a feedlot require NPDES or SDS permit issuance or modification prior to the online permit application being available, an application form must be requested from regional MPCA feedlot staff via email.

 For those sites seeking re-issuance of NPDES permit coverage under the 2021-2026 general NPDES permit, or switching to SDS permit coverage, please refer to the 2021 NPDES general permit web page.

 - Spreadsheet - MPCA Manure Management Planner (wq-f6-12) Note: You must save this file to your computer for it to work correctly.

 - MPCA Manure Management Planner (paper version) (wq-f6-12a)